Type of Activity: Project

 Why do we think this project is important?

 The agenda was developed in close collaboration with The Leadership Conference’s eleven issue-based task forces and aimed to align coalition priorities on agenda content.
 Their task forces are made up of coalition members with expertise in areas such as the census, education, employment, fair courts, fair housing and lending, hate crimes, health care, immigration, justice reform, media and telecommunications, and voting rights.
-The Leadership Conference collaboratively refined priorities suggested by the task forces into one coherent and consistent document that was presented to a Congressional and Executive audience, and provided as an educational resource for the general public.
+The Leadership Conference collaboratively refined priorities suggested by the task forces into one coherent and consistent document that serves as a resource for policymakers, civil rights advocates, and the general public alike.

 How is Democracy Fund Voice supporting Leadership Conference on Civil and Human Rights